Porphyria cutanea tarda: Treatment

-Since PCT is a chronic condition, a comprehensive management of the disease is the most effective means of treatment.
+Since PCT is a chronic condition, comprehensive management of the disease is the most effective form of treatment.
 Primarily, it is key that patients diagnosed with PCT avoid alcohol consumption, iron supplements, excess exposure to sunlight (especially in the summer), as well as estrogen and chlorinated cyclic hydrocarbons, all of which can potentially exacerbate the disorder.
 Additionally, the management of excess iron (due to the commonality of hemochromatosis in PCT patients) can be achieved through phlebotomy, whereby blood is systematically drained from the patient.
 A borderline iron deficiency has been found to have a protective effect by limiting heme synthesis.
 In the absence of iron, which is to be incorporated in the porphyrin formed in the last step of the synthesis, the mRNA of erythroid 5-aminolevulinate synthase (ALAS-2) is blocked by attachment of an iron-responsive element (IRE) binding cytosolic protein, and transcription of this key enzyme is inhibited.

 Low doses of antimalarials can be used.
 Orally ingested chloroquine is completely absorbed in the gut and is preferentially concentrated in the liver, spleen, and kidneys.
 They work by removing excess porphyrins from the liver via increasing the excretion rate by forming a coordination complex with the iron center of the porphyrin as well as an intramolecular hydrogen bond between a propionate side chain of the porphyrin and the protonated quinuclidine nitrogen atom of either alkaloid.
 Due to the presence of the chlorine atom, the entire complex is more water-soluble allowing the kidneys to preferentially remove it from the blood stream and expel it through urination.
-Chloroquine treatment can induce porphyria attacks within the first couple of months of treatment due to the mass mobilization of porphyrins from the liver into the blood stream.
-Complete remission can be seen within 6–12 months as each dose of antimalarial can only remove a finite amount of porphyrins and there are generally decades of accumulation to be cleared.
-Originally, higher doses were used to treat the condition but are no longer recommended because of liver toxicity.
+Chloroquine treatment can induce porphyria attacks within the first couple of months of treatment due to the mass mobilization of porphyrins from the liver into the bloodstream.
+Complete remission can be seen within 6–12 months as each dose of antimalarial can only remove a finite amount of porphyrins, and there are generally decades of accumulation to be cleared.
+Originally, higher doses were used to treat the condition, but are no longer recommended because of liver toxicity.
 Finally, due to the strong association between PCT and Hepatitis C, the treatment of Hepatitis C (if present) is vital to the effective treatment of PCT.

 Chloroquine, hydroxychloroquine, and venesection are typically employed in the management strategy.

 Epidemiology

 PCT prevalence is estimated at 1 in 10,000.
 An estimated 80% of porphyria cutanea tarda cases are sporadic.
-The exact frequency is not clear because many people with the condition never experience symptoms and those that do are often misdiagnosed with anything ranging from idiopathic photodermatitis and seasonal allergies to hives.
+The exact frequency is not clear because many people with the condition never experience symptoms, and those who do are often misdiagnosed with anything ranging from idiopathic photodermatitis and seasonal allergies to hives.